Scale a PostgreSQL cluster

 - increase vCPU and RAM to improve cluster performance;

-- change fixed node configuration to arbitrary configuration or arbitrary configuration to fixed configuration — disk size must necessarily be larger than in the previous configuration, the number of vCPUs and RAM can be reduced or increased.
+- change fixed node configuration to custom configuration or custom configuration to fixed configuration — disk size must necessarily be larger than in the previous configuration, the number of vCPUs and RAM can be reduced or increased.

 Check out the list node configurations.